bellahwang/thesis-work/README.md

 <br/>

-# Generating Frequencies and Forms of Verbs
+# Querying Frequencies and Forms of Verbs

 ## Recalculation of Pharr's Verb Frequency Table
 In the preface of *Homeric Greek*, Pharr includes an aggregate table (created by Professor Frank E. Robbins of the University of Michigan) containing frequencies for verb forms.
 Considering the book was published in 1918, the frequencies were done by hand and came from a small sample size.

 Using the Ancient Greek Dependency Treebank (AGDT), I recreated more accurate tables of verb frequencies by authors, their works, as well as an aggregate table.
-To generate these figures, I used both XQuery and Python (using the ElementTree API).
+To query for these figures, I used both XQuery and Python (using the ElementTree API).

-> The tables comparing Pharr's figures vs my generated figures can be found [**here**](https://docs.google.com/spreadsheets/d/1qGaYBmSPbymfAWAhbouILWmVVnCR3vS3SwANmYWMhJM/edit?usp=sharing).
+> The tables comparing Pharr's figures vs my figures can be found [**here**](https://docs.google.com/spreadsheets/d/1qGaYBmSPbymfAWAhbouILWmVVnCR3vS3SwANmYWMhJM/edit?usp=sharing).

 > The tables for other authors (including Homer) in the ADGT can be found [**here**](https://docs.google.com/spreadsheets/d/1QMc367YDlCfRuuwIZYOhZw4ZAEJTqoW8wsmbOngY9Eo/edit?usp=sharing).